dwrobel/flatcam/README.md

 - changed the order of the menu entries in the FIle -> Open ...
 - organized the list of recent files so the Project entries are to the top and separated from the other types of file
+- work on identification of changes in Preferences tab

 30.07.2019